-Our international qualified instructors will bring you to explore the hidden gems around the Sai Kung Peninsula, and bring you to have a closer look at the geological landscapes with Kayaks or SUP, learning about the different ecological facts and knowledges at the same time.
+Our international qualified instructors will bring you to explore the hidden gems around the Sai Kung Peninsula, and bring you to have a closer look at the different geological landscapes with Kayaks or SUP, learning about the different ecological facts and knowledges at the same time.

 Depending the location chosen, Blue Sky provides a full day 6 hour tour or a half day 3 hours journey.
 We will take you to the Sai Kung Peninsula and its coastal islands (Ung Kong, High Island, Po Pin Chau, Pak Sha Chau, Yim Tin, Kau Sai Chau, Sharp Island, etc.) to explore.
-Some of these locations are designed “Hong Kong UNESCO Global Geopark“ which are protected by longstanding, well established legal regulations and have international geological significance.
+Some of these locations are designated “Hong Kong UNESCO Global Geopark“ which are protected by longstanding, well established legal regulations and have international geological significance.

 Attractions for Eco Tours

 Kau Sai Chau is the 6th largest island in Hong Kong.
 In the old days, the villagers used to farm, fish and produce salt for a living.
 Kau Sai village has more than two hundred years of history and was once classified as a military area by the British Hong Kong government.
 You will find Hung Shing Temple in the southern part of the island, the building was built before 1889, and was declared an “Outstanding Project” by the UNESCO Asia-Pacific Heritage 2000 Awards and also a Grade III Historic Building.
 It is used to celebrate the Hung Shing Festival and being the community center and village school.

 Located at the south of the larger island of Kau Sai Chau, from which it is separated by a narrow channel, Jin Island’s landscape features various interesting landforms such as sea caves, stacks, arches and inlets, thanks to years of exposure to the easterly winds and sea waves.